- 1 Ringneck Parrot Price in India

 Ringneck Parrot Price in India

-The average Indian Ringneck parrot Price in India can range from 1500 Rs- 3,000 Rs in pair.
+The average Indian Ringneck parrot Price in India can range between 1500 Rs- 3,000 Rs in pair.
 Price may differ depending on the colour mutation, gender, location, etc. some of its colour mutations can cost you up to 45,000 Rs in pairs.

 Colour mutation of Indian Ring Neck Parrot Along With its Price in India 2023